Would you like to speed up WordPress site? This is something that you should give as much importance as other aspects of your site.

 The one thing about site visitors is that they won’t spend time waiting on something that is not working or taking much of their time.
 Worst of all, most won’t even bother coming back.

 - Hosting services

-As I mentioned earlier, you should be extremely picky when it comes to choosing a hosting provider.
+As I mentioned earlier, you should be extremely picky when it comes to choosing a.

 Be sure to be fully aware of their compatibility with WordPress and all the possible optimization techniques.
 This way, you’ll spend less time optimizing your site as you’d have covered all the basics before choosing your host.

 This is the most popular method that most bloggers use to speed up WordPress site.

 Caching plugins store your final view for any future visitors in that it won’t be possible for WordPress to generate it for every new person visiting your site.

 In this case, I recommend: W3 Total Cache